 Signs of Alcohol Abuse

-Alcohol abuse is defined as any use that negatively impacts the user.
+Alcohol abuse is defined as any use that causes negative consequences to the user.
 This encompasses health effects, such as bad hangovers and alcohol-induced accidents, as well as social effects, such as doing or saying regrettable things while intoxicated.
 Just because someone abuses alcohol, does not mean they are dependent on or addicted to alcohol, but it is generally the first step towards the development of an issue later.

 Alcoholism often begins in a person’s early 20s and is characterized by frequent heavy drinking.
 This behavior leads to an increased tolerance to alcohol and eventually presents social and health problems.
 Recognizing when someone you care about is abusing alcohol can help you determine if they need help.

-Some of the signs of alcohol abuse include:
+Some of the signs of alcohol intoxication include:

 - Slurred speech